You Don’t Have to Be Fearless. Just Curious.

 The Flatirons

 Massive tilted sandstone slabs rising above Boulder.
 Perfect for beginners learning movement and friction climbing, with routes ranging from easy scrambles to technical face climbs.
-The approach hikes are short, the views are spectacular, and the rock quality is excellent.
+The approach hikes can be short or very long, the views are spectacular, and the rock quality is excellent.
+These are mountains!

 Eldorado Canyon State Park